Clastify logo

 -

-John Jay College of Criminal Justice does not disclose the 25th or 75th percentile scores for the math component of the ACT.
-As such, specific statistics regarding the math score requirements are unavailable.
+John Jay College of Criminal Justice does not disclose the 25th and 75th percentile scores for the math component of the ACT.
+Therefore, specific requirements for the math part are not available.

 ACT English Score Requirements